-PMA was developed with the goal of addressing a major fit issue by offering innovative simplified pattern engineering systems based on body shape as opposed to garment size.
-These systems combined with basic essential scientific elements, provide the pathway to producing better fitting garments.
+PMA was developed with the goal of addressing major fit issues in female garments, by offering innovative simplified pattern engineering systems based on body shape as opposed to garment size.
+These systems are combined with essential scientific elements, to provide the pathway for producing better fitting outcomes.

 The ongoing technological explosion has delivered many benefits to the apparel production industry.
-However, the cost of progress has been the gradual sacrifice of traditional pattern engineering skills and practices: a loss that traditionalists would argue contributes to the issues of producing well-fitting garments.
+However, the cost of progress has been the gradual sacrifice of traditional pattern engineering skills and practices.
+Many traditionalists would claim that sacrificing these skills contributes to the garment fit issues that are currently prevalent.

-The mantra for the apparel industry today is DIGITAL, DIGITAL, DIGITAL.
+The mantra used continually by the apparel industry today is DIGITAL, DIGITAL, DIGITAL.

 The question is: Can Traditional Systems be woven into Digital Technology?
 Can new digital technology be combined with traditional knowledge and skills?